Contacts | General Information | Joint BA/MA Program | Program Requirements

 Joint BA/MA Program

-Qualified students in the College who wish to pursue a joint MA degree in International Relations should consult with their College adviser and the Assistant Dean of Students for Admissions in the Social Sciences (Lindsey Weglarz, lweglarz@uchicago.edu).
-These meetings should happen in the Autumn Quarter of the student's third year.
+Students who wish to pursue a joint BA/MA degree in International Relations should review requirements and should consult with their College adviser.
+They should also meet with the Associate Dean of Students in the Social Sciences (Lindsey Weglarz, lweglarz@uchicago.edu) int he Autumn Quarter of their third year.

 Application Requirements